seanox/aspect-js/manual/en/expression.md

 With the expression language, global variables can also be created and set at the runtime.
-The expression must begin with the name of a variable (identifier), which use as word the characters `_ a-z A-Z 0-9` and is separated from the actual expression by a colon.
+The expression must begin with the name of a variable (identifier), which use the word characters `_ a-z A-Z 0-9` and is separated from the actual expression by a colon.

 ```
 {{foo:1 +2 +3 + 'x Hallo'}}